soltysh/talks/2017/pycon/scenario.md

 ![configmap value](img/configmap_value.png)

 **NOTE:** Both user name and password can be random strings, but database name needs to be `blast_text`.

+ConfigMap can be consumed in few possible ways:

+- as environment variables
+- as files

 Once that is done we'll use a nice shorthand command to point both of our text deployments to the newly created config map: